loomnetwork/transfer-gateway-example/README.md

 ### 📁 truffle-ethereum

-This directory contains the contracts that are deployed to Mainnet, primarily the `Gateway` contract (Mainnet Gateway), and the `CryptoCards` ERC721 token contract.
+This directory contains the contracts that are deployed to Mainnet, primarily the `Gateway` contract (Mainnet Gateway), and the `CryptoCards/GameToken` ERC721/ERC20 token contract.

-The `CryptoCards` ERC721 contract implements a convenient function for depositing tokens into the `Gateway` contract:
+The `CryptoCards/GameToken` ERC721/ERC20 contract implements a convenient function for depositing tokens into the `Gateway` contract:

 ```solidity